ADVERTISEMENT

 How Can We Prevent Abdominal Migraine?

-Kids with abdominal migraine should maintain a diary of the date and time of migraine attacks, foods that triggered the attack, what they were doing before the attack, if they took any new medication, or any stressful or anxious events happening in their life.
+Kids with abdominal migraine should maintain a diary of the date and time of migraine attacks, foods that triggered the attack, what they were doing before the attack if they took any new medication, or any stressful or anxious events happening in their lives.

-• Kids can avoid the foods which trigger abdominal migraine.
+• Kids can avoid the foods that trigger abdominal migraine.

 • Lifestyle changes can help prevent migraine attacks.